mstraciak/flashforge-ad5m-mods/3d chameleon/manual cutter/readme.md

 - Extrude residual filament (prepare extruder for new color)
 - Load new color

+Note: With my gcodes was flushing volumes between each filament 215mm<sup>3</sup> (Multiplier 1.00).
+Its good value for start.

 ## My STL files for using chameleon
 **ad5m cut-arm-*.stl:**\